blackhorse-one/stomp_dart_client/README.md

 The STOMP client checks the `content-type` while parsing a received message.
 If the header contains the value `application/octet-stream` the message body will be treated as binary data.
 The resulting `StompFrame` will have a `binaryBody`.
 The `body` of the frame will be empty in this case.
+The same is true if the `content-type` header is missing.

 ## Development